 Let's take your live show to the next level.

 Take a look below for just a few ideas on what I can do!
-I'm currently applying these techniques to pop, rock and indie music with explosive results.
+I'm currently applying these techniques to pop, rock, indie and R&B music with explosive results.

 In this live mock audition for Meghan Trainor, I used Ableton to prepare, manipulate and filter the artist's .mp3, program a vocoder and integrate that all with live guitar and vocals.
 Pretty fun!